denten/denten.github.io/_includes/CV/04-publications.md

 ### Manuscripts in Progress

 1. "Author Function: A Literary History of Artificial Intelligence."
-Book manuscript under contract with The University of Chicago Press as of February, 2019.
+Book manuscript under contract with The University of Chicago Press as of February, 2020.
 2. "Literary Theory for Robots."
-Book manuscript under contract with Norton as of Fall 2021.
+Book manuscript under contract with W.W.
+Norton as of Fall 2021.
-3. "Distributed Agency in the Novel."
-Article under review at the *New Literary History*, Spring 2021.
 4. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
 5. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early stages of development.